rnmurthy1996/Stock-Market-Predictor/README.md

 # Stock Market Predictor
 ## Project Introduction

 This project utilizes quarterly financial data for a stock to predict returns for the forward quarter.
-The primary metric used in the prediction analysis was the Pietroski F-Score which is explained in greater detail here (https://en.wikipedia.org/wiki/Piotroski_F-score).
+The primary metric used in the prediction analysis was the Piotroski F-Score which is explained in greater detail here (https://en.wikipedia.org/wiki/Piotroski_F-score).

 ## Data Collection